nlharri/Pythonarium/Documentation/README.md

 # Table of Contents

-Introduction
+# Introduction

-- History of Python
+## History of Python

-- Installing Python
+## Installing Python

-- The Python Interactive Shell
+## The Python Interactive Shell

-- Practicing Python Online
+## Practicing Python Online

-- Recommended Code Editors
+## Recommended Code Editors

-- Alternatives, IDEs
+## Alternatives, IDEs

-Basic Syntax
+# Basic Syntax

-Advanced Concepts
+# Advanced Concepts

-Object Oriented Python
+# Object Oriented Python

-Modularization
+# Modularization

-External Libraries
+# External Libraries

-Using Python for Data Science
+# Using Python for Data Science

-Using Python for Machine Learning
+# Using Python for Machine Learning

-Using Python for Building User Interfaces
+# Using Python for Building User Interfaces

-Using Python for Bulding Websites
+# Using Python for Building Websites